Artist Spotlight: Lilia Collar

-Before finding the art that is most suitable for their artistic inclination, sometimes artists experiment with other industries.
-This is true for Lilia Collar who, before finding the VFX industry and creating visual storytelling, initially had a passion for biology and later for the written word.
-Now a Lead Compositor at Digital Domain in Montreal, Lilia worked on a number of live action films, as well as episodic and feature animation projects including She-Hulk: Attorney at Law, Spider-Man: No Way Home, and Foundation.
+Artists often experiment with other industries before finding the right path, and that's certainly true for Lilia Collar.
+Before becoming Lead Compositor at Digital Domain in Montreal, she had a passion for biology and later for the written word.
+Since focusing on visual storytelling, Lilia has worked on a number of live action films, as well as episodic and feature animation projects including She-Hulk: Attorney at Law, Spider-Man: No Way Home, and Foundation.

 When an artist is driven by passion, choosing just one favorite project is a complex ask.

-“It is hard to choose just one, probably Dark Phoenix and She-Hulk: Attorney at Law.
-They are both very different projects but have a challenge in common—the need to achieve a subtle, yet complex and elegant look for the main characters.
-They also both had great teams and collaboration to get us to the end result,” Lilia shared.
+“It's hard to choose just one, probably Dark Phoenix and She-Hulk: Attorney at Law.
+They are both very different projects but have a challenge in common — the need to achieve a subtle, yet complex and elegant look for the main characters.
+They also both had great teams and collaboration to get us to the end result,” says Lilia.

-We caught up with Lilia to discuss her work on She-Hulk: Attorney at Law, a nominee for Outstanding Animated Character in an Episode or Real-Time project in this year’s VES Awards, and discover how Nuke, our powerful compositing software, supported her in achieving cinema-quality VFX.
+We caught up with Lilia to discuss her work on She-Hulk: Attorney at Law, a nominee for Outstanding Animated Character in an Episode or Real-Time project in the 21st annual VES Awards, and discover how Nuke, our powerful compositing software, supported her in achieving cinema-quality VFX.